-As a writer, I’ve learned to stay in the background and listen to people talk.
-I get the beat of their words, their phrasings, and other tidbits to use in future endeavors.
-This morning at the grocery store, I was listening in, when I heard something that about made me fall over.
+As a writer, I’ve learned to stay in the background and listen to people talk, and I get the beat of their words, phrasings, and other tidbits to use in future endeavors.
+This morning at the grocery store, I was listening in when I heard something that about made me fall over.

 Cashier: I sure can, girl.
 Men are so stupid about some things.